top of page

 • Apply only to the affected area, avoiding healthy skin.

-• Continue treatment daily for several weeks for best results.
+• Continue treatment daily for several weeks for best results

-Over-the-counter freezing treatments such as Nitro freeze, use a cold agent to destroy wart tissue.
+This technique is normally used at doctor's office for quick results, but they are also available for at-home use.
+They use a cold agent to destroy wart tissue.
 The treated area typically blisters and falls off as the skin heals.
 These products act faster than salicylic acid but may cause temporary discomfort.

 Pharmacist Tips